 Situations may exist where you have not used your chainsaw for years; you may wonder if it will still be functional as before.
 Here are some of the steps you should not take before starting out.

 - Clean saw thoroughly.
 Clean gunk, spark plugs, tension chain.

 - Replace Fuel: The old fuel and oil mix may have dried up already; if not, discard and replace it with fresh fuel.

 Starting Chainsaws in Cold Weathers

-Because of the frigid temperature, starting chainsaws in cold weathers could be pretty tough.
-With the following tips you will find it easier starting out.
+Because of the frigid temperature, starting chainsaws in cold weather could be pretty tough.
+With the following tips, you will find it easier to start out.

 - Clean and lubricate parts.

 - Preferably use winter oil during this period.
 If you do not have this available, you can substitute by adding 5 to 10% diesel or kerosene to your regular oil.